segment was partly funded by a Local History Grant issued by the Brisbane City

 Among other new infra-structure measures implemented to cater for the transport needs of the population influx, was the introduction of a trolley-bus service which operated along Cavendish Rd. at Holland Park on the western rim of the Bulimba Creek catchment from the late1950s to 1969.

 Cavendish Rd.
-State High School, inaugurated in 1952 to meet local demands for higher education, was the first state high school to be built in Brisbane after World War 2 and the city's second high school after its namesake at South Brisbane.
-Enrolments accelerated enormously over the next 16 years.
+State High School, on the very lip of the western rim of the catchment, inaugurated in 1952 to meet local demands for higher education, was the first state high school to be built in Brisbane after World War 2 and the city's second high school after its namesake at South Brisbane.
+Enrolments accelerated enormously over the next 16 years [ A history of the School's first 30 years, also assembled by this author, can be found on associated pages attached to this website.].

 Prior to the automation of the Wynnum Telephone Exchange in December of 1955, Hargreaves' Pineapple Factory at the head of the Manly West sub-catchment installed in August of that year a C. B. Cord P.M.B.X., the largest capacity telephone switchboard of any commercial premises in the district at the time [Cunneen 2008 ].